 5. Employing CREs and Requiring KPIs

-Now, this challenge is more of a solution to address all the above-mentioned concerns but which comes with its own unique set of challenges.
+Now, this challenge is more of a solution to address all the above-mentioned concerns, but it comes with its own unique set of challenges.
 Law firms are looking forward to employing qualified in-house CREs (Client Relationship Executives) with titles like chief growth officer, client executive, account manager, chief client officer, client development executive, director of relations or client services, and relationship manager.

 These positions are generally filled by lawyers who are not practicing at the moment or those who have counsel and industry contacts.
 Some law firms who have adopted this practice include Mintz, Morgan Lewis, Ropes & Gray, Cooley, DLA Piper, Goulston& Storrs, Baker Donelson, Orrick, Ballard Spahr, Womble Bond Dickinson, and more.

-The quarterly CREs reports constitute Key Performance Indicators (KPIs) that are classified and defined by both the CRE contributed value and the lead type.
+The quarterly CRE reports constitute Key Performance Indicators (KPIs) that are classified and defined by both the CRE contributed value and the lead type.

 For instance, leads are often categorized as:

 Marketing Qualified Leads (MQLs): Qualified leads from an attendee/client/person through marketing efforts like events, publications, articles, seminars, alerts, etc.

 Sales Qualified Lead (SQL): Individual lead generation by the sales team who have lead information in the form of targets.

 - Level 1 Lead: Completely new leads generation by CREs’ efforts